smash-transport/smash-vhlle-hybrid/README.md

 #### The hydrodynamics section

 * `Input_file`<br>
-  The hydrodynamics simulation needs an additional input file which contains the system initial conditions.
+  The hydrodynamics simulation needs an additional input file which contains the system's initial conditions.
   This is the main output of the previous stage and, therefore, if not specified, a *SMASH_IC.dat* file is expected to exist in the ***IC*** output sub-folder with the same `Run_ID`.
   However, using this key, any file can be specified and used.